 It can be easy for staff to just leave the office at the end of the day or working week but is your business fully secure overnight or over the weekend?
 You should make sure you have an individual responsible for locking up in the evenings and at weekends and ensuring that a few members of staff have a key.

 This is best to be added to your normal security entrance for added measure.
+You can also look into implementing security glass from companies like Riot Glass, to give another layer of security, especially during the evenings when the building is unoccupied.

 All of these measures not only help to keep your staff, equipment and office building safe but having these will help with any business insurance you have as you have taken the steps to safeguard your business which may come in useful should a claim ever be made.